Vermont’s Christine Hallquist Wins Primary, Could Be First Transgender Governor

 Christine Hallquist made history on Tuesday night when she won Vermont’s Democratic gubernatorial primary, becoming the first transgender gubernatorial nominee for a major political party.
-Now Hallquist will take on Republican Governor Phil Scott, who easily fended off a challenge from businessman Keith Stern.
+Now Hallquist will take on Republican governor Phil Scott, who easily fended off a challenge from businessman Keith Stern.

 Hallquist faced three other Democratic candidates for governor, including a 14-year-old boy, taking 48 percent of the vote, with 80 percent of precincts reporting.

 Until Tuesday the race hadn’t drawn much attention even within the state, but polls suggested Hallquist had the highest name recognition on the Democratic side.
 She transitioned in 2015 while she was CEO of the Vermont Electric Cooperative, a power utility that she helped turn around.
-She told The Guardian that she would have been happy to stay on at the company, but the election of Donald Trump inspired her to run for governor.
+She told the Guardian that she would have been happy to stay on at the company, but the election of Donald Trump inspired her to run for governor.

 “November 8, 2016, I realized the world changed,” she said.
 “I went to bed, and of course like any other trauma I was in political depression and I just didn’t know what to do.
 I mean, many of us in this country shed a lot of tears for what happened on November 8.”

-“Christine’s victory is a defining moment in the movement for trans equality and is especially remarkable given how few out trans elected officials there are at any level of government,” Annise Parker, the chief executive of the L.G.B.T.Q.
-Victory Fund, which supports gay and transgender candidates, said in a statement.
+“Christine’s victory is a defining moment in the movement for trans equality and is especially remarkable given how few out trans elected officials there are at any level of government,” Annise Parker, the chief executive of the LGBTQ Victory Fund, which supports gay and transgender candidates, said in a statement.
 “Yet Vermont voters chose Christine not because of her gender identity, but because she is an open and authentic candidate with a long history of service to the state, and who speaks to the issues most important to voters.”

 While Scott, a first-term governor, was popular during his first two years in office, his approval rating plummeted after he signed a bill tightening gun restrictions in April.
 As Morning Consult explained last month: